This spiralized zucchini pasta is tossed in creamy basil and avocado pesto to make a deliciously low carb and gluten-free dinner!

 How do you make zucchini noodles?

 The easiest way to make zucchini noodles is with a spiralizer.
 This handheld spiralizer and this standing spiralizer both make great vegetable pasta!
 If you don’t have a vegetable spiralizer, simply cut the zucchini into ¼ inch wide strips or peel into thin “fettuccini” using a vegetable peeler.
+Alternatively, slice them into thin slabs to make zucchini lasagna noodles!

 To make zucchini noodles, you’ll need to get yourself some zucchini.
 Cut off each end, then cut each zucchini in half to fit in your spiralizer.
 Place the zucchini half in your spiralizer so that it’s perfectly centered, then spiralize!
 Apply constant pressure while spiralizing the zucchini to create uniform, long noodles.